sap-linuxlab/community.sap_install/README.md

 More deployment scenarios are available in [ansible.playbooks_for_sap](https://github.com/sap-linuxlab/ansible.playbooks_for_sap) repository.

 ### Ansible Roles
-All included roles can be execute separately or as part of [ansible.playbooks_for_sap](https://github.com/sap-linuxlab/ansible.playbooks_for_sap) playbooks.
+All included roles can be executed independently or as part of [ansible.playbooks_for_sap](https://github.com/sap-linuxlab/ansible.playbooks_for_sap) playbooks.

 | Name | Summary |
 | :--- | :--- |